 The team: ANIM humans

-With four employees, a crazy board of directors, and a vast web of collaboration, ANIM is on fire.
+With five employees, a crazy board of directors, and a vast web of collaboration, ANIM is on fire.

 Administrative Team